Cardinals coach Kingsbury, 2 others to miss Sunday vs Browns

 TEMPE, Ariz.
-(AP) — Arizona coach Kliff Kingsbury and two assistants will miss the Cardinals’ game Sunday at Cleveland after testing positive for COVID-19.
+(AP) — Arizona coach Kliff Kingsbury and an assistant coach and player will miss the Cardinals’ game Sunday at Cleveland after testing positive for COVID-19.

 Quarterbacks coach Cam Turner and defensive tackle Zach Allen also will be sidelined for the NFL’s only unbeaten team.